-Originally from Cincinnati, Ohio, Natalie majored in Musical Theatre at Wright State University where she performed in many productions, including the Tina Landau/Ricky Ian Gordon premiere of “States of Independence”.
-New York credits include: "Edward the Second" with Isle of Shoals Productions, “A Fair Traded Item” in the Puzzle Festival, “The Top Job” with Vital Theatre Company, “The Cherry Orchard” with Columbia Stages, “Hee-Haw: It’s a Wonderful Li e” with La Vie Productions, and “Beware of Waiter” in 5 Story Walk-up: the Seven Card Draw.
-Regional credits include: “Pseudonym” and “She Loves Me” with Commonwealth Theatre Company, “Grease”, “Godspell” and others with Jersey Productions, “High School Musical” with Cincinnati Children’s Theatre, and “Bells are Ringing” with Showboat Majestic.
+Recently returned to Cincinnati, Ohio by way of New York City, Natalie majored in Musical Theatre at Wright State University where she performed in many productions, including the Tina Landau/Ricky Ian Gordon premiere of “States of Independence”.
+New York credits include: "Edward the Second" with Isle of Shoals Productions, “A Fair Traded Item” in the Puzzle Festival, “The Top Job” with Vital Theatre Company, “The Cherry Orchard” with Columbia Stages, “Hee-Haw: It’s a Wonderful Li e” with La Vie Productions, and "Variety Show on a Weekday", for which she also wrote.
+Regional credits include: "In the Next Room or the Vibrator Play" with Athens West Theatre, “Pseudonym” and “She Loves Me” with Commonwealth Theatre Company, “Grease”, “Godspell” and others with Jersey Productions, “High School Musical” with Cincinnati Children’s Theatre, and “Bells are Ringing” with Showboat Majestic.
 Film credits include: “Bourne Legacy”,“Continueth Not” and “Second Hand Smoke”.
-Web Sketch shorts include "Dominatrix Breakroom" “Groovy Moovles 1 and 2” and “Landlord 2027” with Big Fat Brain.
+Web Sketch shorts include "Dominatrix Breakroom", for which she also wrote, “Groovy Moovles 1 and 2” and “Landlord 2027” with Big Fat Brain.
 Commercials include: "MoveOn.org", “Time Warner Cable”, and “Speedway”.
 Proud member of both SAG and AEA.

 PEOPLE ARE SAYING: